MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/getting-started-new-environment.md

 To convert to a production environment, the following criteria must be met:

 1. You are eligible to use a suitable PowerApps plan that enables you to create production environments.
 2. You need to have available production quota.
-There are a fixed number of production environments you can create with your plan.
+There is a fixed number of production environments you can create with your plan.